Email Guidelines

 Hyperlinks

-• Describing the content behind the link.
+- Describe the content or action behind the link.

 Examples: